drpcorg/drpc-provider-estimator/README.md

 ## run.sh

 The repository includes a pre-configured script for running several standard workloads on a Dshackle instance.
-To use this, you need to compile the necessary tools and execute the following command:
+To use this, you need to compile the necessary tools, disable TLS on dshackle and execute the following command:
  ```bash
  ./run.sh <host>:<port>
  ```